 Abstract

 Elodea is an invasive genus in Alaska and its spread is a conservation threat to native salmon species.
 We developed Elodea markers and tested their efficacy as an early detection technique for inventorying this genus.
 We developed four qPCR assays: Elodea canadensis, Elodea nuttallii, and two Elodea genera markers.
 We tested the efficacy of the markers by sampling at a known Elodea infestation in Chena Lakes, Alaska (64.775°N, 147.232°W).
-We also used captive Elodea plants to evaluate the detection of their eDNA as a function of distance from the source during 2018 and 2019, at the Small Arms Complex Pond, Fort Wainwright, Alaska (64.811°N, -147.661°W).
+We also used captive Elodea plants in two, 19-liter containers to evaluate the detection of their eDNA as a function of distance from the source during 2018 and 2019, at the Small Arms Complex Pond, Fort Wainwright, Alaska (64.811°N, -147.661°W).
 Our species-specific primers were effective in identifying Elodea from eDNA that has been extracted from water samples from thick Elodea infestations in 5 of 5 samples.
-However, in our introduced low-density infestation, Elodea eDNA was present in 2 of 2 samples collected at the plants and was not detected at 76 locations (152 one-liter samples) that ranged from 1m to 100 m from the plants.
+However, in our controlled infestation, Elodea eDNA was present in 2 of 2 samples collected at the plants and was not detected at 76 locations (152 one-liter samples) that ranged from 1m to 100 m from the plants.
 Because Elodea eDNA could only be detected at the source, we found no evidence to support the use of an eDNA collection protocol for the early detection of Elodea infestations in Alaska.

 Key Words: Elodea, eDNA, Alaska, inventory, early detection, invasive